Bodacious (bull): 1997: Las Vegas showdown

-End of career

 Bodacious was to be brought out of retirement one final time in the spring of 1997.
 On Saturday, April 5, 1997, Terry Don West planned to take on Bodacious for a fifth and final time in an attempt to break their 2–2 tie.
 Fox Television talked West into it, with the $10,000 purse being donated to Sunrise Children's Hospital.
 This event was to cap off the $1 million Wrangler Bull Riders Only (BRO) 1996 World Championships at the Thomas & Mack Center.

 "I hope this is the last time they buck that bull.
 He will kill somebody," said West, who was the reigning PRCA World Bull Riding Champion at the time.
 West nervously climbed into Bodacious' pen for a photography session at Harrah's.
 The bull was accompanied by a familiar cow and two calves to keep him calm.
 "He'll tear the pen up," West said.
 "When I got in there, he gave me a look, saying 'Don't get no closer.
 You'll pay for it.'"

 West, then 31 years old, was slated to wear a chest vest and a face mask.
 He also pre-purchased additional insurance.
 Bodacious may have been inactive for almost two years, but "Bo hasn't forgotten how to buck," said West.
 However, two nights before the match scheduled with Bodacious, West had a match with a bull named Bananarama.
 Bananarama fell back against the chute while West was getting ready, pinning West and resulting in two black eyes, a broken ankle, and a concussion.
 West was not able to compete the following night nor to take on Bodacious by Saturday night at their scheduled time.
 Thus, West's fifth ride with Bodacious never took place.
 This meant that Bo's retirement stayed in effect, and at that time, it was well along the second year.
 Fox nevertheless donated the money to the children's hospital.